Mangrove Nine: March on Portnall Road

-The Mangrove, opened in 1968 by Frank Crichlow, was an important meeting space for the Black community in the Notting Hill area, including for Black intellectuals and activists.
+The Mangrove restaurant, opened in 1968 by Trinidad-born Frank Crichlow, was an important meeting space for the Black community in the Notting Hill area, including for Black intellectuals and activists.
 It was repeatedly raided by the police, on grounds of drug possession, despite a lack of evidence.
 In response, on 9 August 1970, the Black community staged a protest, where 150 people marched to the local police station.

 Violence between police and protesters led to a series of arrests; after considering a variety of options, including inciting racial hatred under the Race Relations Act and deportation under new immigration rules, they were tried for incitement to riot.
-The case was thrown out by the presiding magistrate, who found that evidence from twelve police officers showed they equated Black radicalism with criminal intent, but the Director of Public Prosecutions reinstated the charges and the Mangrove Nine were re-arrested in a series of dawn raids.
+The case was thrown out by the presiding magistrate, who found that evidence from 12 police officers showed they equated Black radicalism with criminal intent, but the Director of Public Prosecutions reinstated the charges and the Mangrove Nine were re-arrested in a series of dawn raids.